ThomasMSmit/GetGameCodes/README.md

 ### User Goals ###

-- The website has to work well on all kind of devices like mobile phones, tables and desktops
+- The website has to work well on all devices like mobile phones, tables and desktops
 - The login procedure should be clear and feedback should be given when appropriate
 - The registration process should be clear, easy to do and feedback should be given when appropriate
 - The website has to be easy to use and easy to update information